Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 Jojoba oil regulates the skin's natural oils and prevents the overgrowth of Malassezia, a type of yeast implicated in conditions such as dandruff and seborrheic dermatitis.
 Additionally, some essential oils are recognized for their robust antifungal properties.

-The skin health benefits from using face oils are numerous, and all stem from the long list of physiologic properties discussed above.
+The skin health benefits of face oil are numerous, and all stem from the long list of physiologic properties discussed in the section above.

-These are only a few of the many skin benefits of facial oils:
+These are the many skin benefits of facial oils:

-• Strengthens and repairs the skin barrier (which improves hydration)
+- Strengthens and repairs the skin barrier (which improves skin hydration)

-• It creates a dewy finish when used before foundation and make-up
+- Creates a dewy finish when used before foundation

 Face Oil: A Game-Changer for Skin Hydration